So people are often wondering what it ACTUALLY takes to be a millionaire?

 Investing your money (Priority Three)

 Fun Money.
 (Priority Four)

 The percent you put towards each of these sections will solely depend on your situation in life.
-I talk in much more detail in the article 3 Ways To Control Your Money and Build a Better Life about deciding how much to contribute to each category.
+You might first want to study up on how to control your money and build a better life, to decide how much to contribute to each category.